Three Things to Know about Living in Manhattan

 South of Houston St, you’ll find the trendy neighborhood of SoHo.
 Filled with cast-iron buildings and lines with cobblestone streets, SoHo is one of the most desirable neighborhoods in Manhattan.
 It was developed by artists in the 20th century, who were drawn to the area’s large loft spaces and warehouses.
 Kindled by its artisan residents, SoHo has grown into a neighborhood offering every amenity, specialty stores and a one-of-a-kind community.

 Like most of the mid-Atlantic, Manhattan enjoys a full four seasons, with blistering cold winters and blazing hot summer days.
 Throughout the year, the temperature in Manhattan can range from 14 degrees to the 90’s.
 It’s important to note that downtown Manhattan gets even hotter than the surrounding suburbs.
 The close quarters of buildings and concrete jungle that is New York amplifies the heat.
+If you plan to start a life in Manhattan, you definitely want to invest in both good winter and summer clothes to make sure you can handle the drastic weather changes.

 You could spend a lifetime in Manhattan and never get bored.
 Tourists flock to sites like the Empire State Building and Rockefeller Tower.
 Times Square’s bright lights, costumed greeters and enormous landmark stores are fun to experience, once or twice.
 But what makes the city unique are the attractions that keep you coming back for more.